Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `[label]` Can be defined multiple times.
 Places this object into a group with other likewise labeled objects.
     1. `STRING` Name of the group to be linked with.

+## `[MsnFormation]`

+This is the definition for an NPC formation.
+Multiple `MsnFormation` can be created for individual NPCs.

+- `nickname` The name of the formation.
+Used by trigger actions.
+    1. `STRING` The name.
+Must be unique in this mission.

+- `formation` The formation from `DATA/MISSIONS/formations.ini`.
+    1. `STRING` The formation name.

+- `ship` Multiple entries allowed.
+The ship to spawn.
+The order of these entries defines their position in the formation.
+    1. `STRING` The `MsnShip` nickname.

+- `position` Defines the position in space.
+    1. `FLOAT :0` The x-axis.
+    1. `FLOAT :0` The y-axis.
+    1. `FLOAT :0` The z-axis.

+- `[rotate]` Defines the rotation in space.
+    1. `FLOAT :0` The x-axis.
+    1. `FLOAT :0` The y-axis.
+    1. `FLOAT :0` The z-axis.

 ## `[ObjList]`